joshling1919/webpack/README.md

 1. `babel-loader`- Teaches babel how to work with webpack (this is the compatibility layer).
 Babel officially has support for over a dozen build systems.
 Instead of teaching babel itself how to work with all the different build systems, babel uses specific libraries to handle the compatibility for each system. `babel-loader` is the one for webpack.
 2. `babel-core`- The heart of babel.
 Knows how to take in code, parse it, and generate some output files.
 3. `babel-0present-env`- Ruleset for telling babel exactly what pieces of ES2015/5/7 syntax to look for, and how to turn it into ES5 code.
 The actual brains for how to do the transpilation.

+### `css-loader` and `style-loader`
+- `css-loader`: knows how to deal with CSS imports.
+It tells webpack, "Hey here's how to read the CSS file and parse it."
+However, it doesn't actually know what to do with it.
+- `style-loader`: takes CSS imports and adds them to the HTML document.
+It takes any imported CSS files and inject it into a style tag into our HTML document.

+## Plugins
+Work a little bit outside of the webpack pipeline.
+They have the ability to keep files from ending up inside of the bundle.js output.